natecraig/data21/FAQ.md

 Select the range, then press `fn+Delete`.

-## Can you recommend authors to follow for the topic of technology and organization design?
+## Can you recommend authors to follow for the topic of technology innovation and organization design?

 Each of these authors regularly publishes interesting articles or books on the topic: